opendp/opendp-pytorch/README.md

 ## Status

-OpenDP is under development, and we expect to [release new versions](https://github.com/opendp/opendp/releases) frequently, incorporating feedback and code contributions from the OpenDP Community.
+OpenDP-PyTorch is under development, and we expect to [release new versions](https://github.com/opendp/opendp/releases) frequently, incorporating feedback and code contributions from the OpenDP Community.
-It's a work in progress, but it can already be used to build some applications and to prototype contributions that will expand its functionality.
-We welcome you to try it and look forward to feedback on the library!
-However, please be aware of the following limitations:
+This library is not ready to build privacy-sensitive applications.

 > OpenDP, like all real-world software, has both known and unknown issues.
 > If you intend to use OpenDP for a privacy-critical application, you should evaluate the impact of these issues on your use case.